William-eng/argocd/README.md

 - [Cleanup](#cleanup)

 # Introduction
 This project aims to install a self-managed Argo CD using the App of App pattern.
-Full instructions and explanation can be found in the Medium article [Self Managed Argo CD — App Of Everything](https://medium.com/devopsturkiye/self-managed-argo-cd-app-of-everything-a226eb100cf0).

 # Clone Repository
 Clone gokul0815/argocd repository to your local device.